 Coconut oil's antibacterial, antifungal, and antimicrobial properties come from lauric acid.
 It can be applied to small cuts, wounds, rashes, and bug bites to heal the abrasions quickly and moisturize the skin.

-Got any tips or tricks for treating minor cuts on your pup?
+Got any tips or tricks for treating minor cuts and scrapes on your pup?
 What's in your dog's first aid kit?
-Do you use Neosporin for dogs?
+Do you use Neosporin for dog?
 Let us know in the comments below?